Aleksandar Aleksandrov (footballer, born July 1986)

-Aleksandar Aleksandrov (Александър Александров; born 30 July 1986), better known as Sasho Aleksandrov, is a Bulgarian professional footballer who plays for CSKA 1948.
-Mainly a right back, he can also play as a wingback.
+Aleksandar Aleksandrov (Александър Александров; born 30 July 1986), better known as Sasho Aleksandrov, is a Bulgarian retired professional footballer and now manager.
+Mainly a right back, he also played as a wingback.

 Career

 Early career

 Sasho Aleksandrov began his career for Conegliano German, after initially playing for Septemvri Sofia as a youngster.
 He played 19 times for Conegliano before moving to Minyor Pernik in 2006.

 Cherno More

 On 8 January 2010, Aleksandrov signed for Cherno More Varna.
 He made his league debut in a 2–0 home win against Chernomorets Burgas on 1 March, playing the full 90 minutes.

 On 17 October 2010, Sasho scored his first competitive goal for Cherno More against Slavia Sofia on his 20th league appearance for the club.
 He scored an 88th minute winning header in his side's 3–2 victory.

 Aleksandrov started the 2012–13 season as a makeshift wide midfielder.

 In December 2014, Aleksandrov left Cherno More after his contract expired in order to sign for Levski Sofia.